abergenw/next-page-layout/README.md

 );
 ```

-Note that while the example above renders 3 levels of components (Layout, Child and Page), all using client-side data fetching, there's no waterfall effect.
+Note that while the example above renders 3 levels of components (Layout, ChildLayout and Page), all using client-side data fetching, there's no waterfall effect.
 All data fetching happens in parallel!
 Also note that there's nothing stopping you from mixing and matching layouts/pages with both getInitialProps and useInitialProps. 👍

 ## Support ##